-As a result of its choice to apply sequestration up front, CMS has to go through a more complex end-of-cap-year reconciliation and accounting process than the simplified approach laid out in Table 1.
-More specifically, because CMS applied sequestration to the interim payments rather than waiting until the final Medicare allowable amount is determined, CMS had to develop a cap-year end reconciliation and accounting process that simulated the proper process reflected in Table 1.
-The Board finds that this process does not "double dip" from any hospices.
+As a result of its choice to apply sequestration up front, CMS has to go through a more complex cap year-end reconciliation and accounting process than the simplified approach laid out in Table 1.
+More specifically, because CMS applied sequestration to the interim payments rather than waiting until the final Medicare allowable amount is determined, CMS had to develop a cap year-end reconciliation and accounting process that simulated the proper process reflected in Table 1.

+Even though it is more complex, the Board finds that this process does not "double dip" from any hospices.
 In particular, the TDL's methodology reverses and adds back any sequestration amounts already deducted during the year (i.e., to restate payment to total "pre-sequester" payments) to ensure that the aggregate cap is applied separately from sequestration to prevent sequestration from affecting or interfering with or otherwise altering application of the aggregate cap in the first instance.
-The Medicare program then effectively reapplies sequestration after the aggregate cap has been applied so that both the overpayment amount and the amount of Medicare payment are properly stated.
+The Medicare program then effectively reapplies sequestration after the aggregate cap has been applied so that both the overpayment amount and the amount of sequestered Medicare payment are properly stated.

 This does not run afoul of the Medicare statutory provisions in 42 U.S.C. §§ 1395f(i)(1)(A) governing overall hospice payment or 1395f(i)(2)(A) governing the hospice cap.
 As noted in the Medicare Benefit Policy Manual, CMS Pub 100-02, Ch.
 9, § 90.2.1, the hospice cap applies to "[t]otal actual Medicare payments for services . . . regardless of when payment is actually made."
-The fact that payment is made on paper (i.e., reverse sequestration to pre-sequester amounts) and then, in the same process, is taken away as an overpayment as part of the end-of-cap year reconciliation and accounting process does not in any way alter its validity.
+The fact that payment is made on paper (i.e., reverse sequestration to pre-sequester amounts) and then, in the same process, is taken away as an overpayment as part of the cap year-end reconciliation and accounting process, does not in any way affect its validity.
 This is illustrated by comparing Table 1 above, to Table 2 below.

-Table 2 illustrates how the TDL would apply to sequestration for a full cap year (i.e., how the TDL would apply sequestration to all twelve months) using the same cap-year-end reconciliation and the same three hypothetical hospices as in Table 1.
-Rather than applying sequestration following the cap year end as done in Table 1, Table 2 illustrates how sequestration was applied to hospice payments as they were issued throughout a full cap year and how applying the TDL results in the same end points as Table 1 (it does so by reverse engineering the process).
-HH1 represents the majority of hospices which will not exceed their aggregate cap and, as a result, their interim payments made during the year represent in the aggregate their final payment amount for the cap year with sequestration already applied.
-HH2 and HH3 represent the situations where sequestration had to be reversed and reapplied because the hospice exceeded its aggregate cap.
+To illustrate the results of applying sequestration after the cap year-end and during the cap year, Table 2 illustrates how the TDL would apply to sequestration for a full cap year (i.e., how the TDL would apply sequestration to all twelve months) using the same cap year-end reconciliation and the same three hypothetical hospices as in Table 1.
+Rather than applying sequestration following the cap year end (as done in Table 1), Table 2 illustrates how sequestration was applied to hospice payments as they were issued throughout a full cap year and how applying the TDL results in the same end points as Table 1 (it does so by reverse engineering the process).
+HH1 represents the majority of hospices which will not exceed their aggregate cap and, as a result, their interim payments made during the year represent, in the aggregate, their final payment amount for the cap year with sequestration already applied.
+HH2 and HH3 represent situations where sequestration had to be reversed and reapplied because the hospice exceeded its aggregate cap.